Wobblyyyy/Pathfinder2/project_tutorial.md

                 tolerance,
                 angleTolerance
         );

         // Tell Pathfinder to follow the trajectory. pathfinder.followTrajectory(trajectory);

         while (pathfinder.isActive()) {
             Thread.onSpinWait();

             pathfinder.tick();
         }
     }
 }
 ```

+## Path Generation

+The name of the library is quite literally `Pathfinder` - it wouldn't be
+unreasonable to assume that you'd be able to generate paths.
+How exactly would
+one go about doing that, you may ask?
+Well, it's not all that challenging.

+### Field Zones

+Before we can get into actually generating paths, we need to go over the
+concept of a `Zone`.
+See `me.wobblyyyy.pathfinder2.geometry.Shape` and
+`me.wobblyyyy.pathfinder2.zones.Zone`.
+In short, a zone is an area of the
+field, defined by a shape (say, a rectangle or a circle) that Pathfinder
+will not allow the robot to enter when generating a path.
+If you have an
+obstacle on the field, you'd want to define that obstacle as a zone - this
+means you'll be able to avoid the obstacle, which is probably your goal.